IbrahimDayax/StudentRecordKeepingApp/README.md

-# student_record_keepin_app
-A simple Student Record Keeping System built using Java Swing and Java FIle handling classes
+A simple Student Record Keeping System built using Java Swing API and Java File handling classes.
+It uses a simple text file, database.txt as a database to store the student records.
+The System was designed and built as part of an assignment for my Java Programming course at UCSI University during the Jan-May semester of 2022.